L3MON4D3/LuaSnip/DOC.md

     LuaSnip on snippet expansion (and thus has access to the matched trigger and captures), while `show_condition` is (should be) evaluated by the completion engines when scanning for available snippet candidates.

+- `nodes`: A single node or a list of nodes.
+The nodes that make up the snippet.

+- `opts`: A table with the following valid keys:
   - `callbacks`: Contains functions that are called upon entering/leaving a node of this snippet.
 	For example: to print text upon entering the _second_ node of a snippet,